 Central Australian Research Group

-The Central Australian Research Group (CARG) undertakes interdisciplinary research in areas of social and public policy in regional and remote contexts that are critically important to central Australia and its near neighbours.
+The Central Australian Research Group (CARG) undertakes interdisciplinary research in social and public policy areas in regional and remote contexts that are critically important to central Australia and its neighbours.

-CARG is recognised for their local partnerships, knowledge and expertise adapted for the region's profile and is a hub for postgraduate student research and forms multi-disciplinary teams to carry out research and evaluation.
+CARG is recognised for its local partnerships, knowledge, and expertise adapted to the region's profile.
+It is a hub for postgraduate student research and forms multi-disciplinary teams to conduct research and evaluation.

 CARG draws on outside expertise, enabling consolidation and facilitation of research in Central Australia.
 With a range of long-term researchers based in Central Australia, they research future development, local adaptation and building local capacity to the changing environmental, economic, social and policy conditions in Central Australia.